ClosedNon-Profit

 What activities are funded?

-Development and delivery of culturally grounded programs for vulnerable Aboriginal children, including early therapeutic support, family-centred care, healing activities, strengthening family connections, and responses to complex needs.
+Developing and delivering culturally grounded, therapeutic and family-centred programs for vulnerable Aboriginal children, including healing-focused support, strengthening family connections, and addressing complex needs.

 How do I apply for the Keeping Aboriginal Children (10-14) Out of the Justice System project?